Victoria, Malta: Cittadella

-In the heart of Victoria lies the Cittadella (Citadel), formerly known as il Castello, which has been the centre of activity of the island since possibly Neolithic times, but is known to be first fortified during the Bronze Age c.
+In the heart of Victoria lies the Cittadella (Citadel), formerly known as il Castello, which has been the centre of activity of the island since Neolithic times, but is known to be first fortified during the Bronze Age c.
 1500 BC.
 It was later developed by the Phoenicians and continued into becoming a complex Acropolis by Roman times.

 The north side of the Citadel dates back to the Aragonese domination period.
 The south flank, overlooking Victoria, was re-constructed under the Knights of St. John, namely between 1599 and 1603, after Ottomans invaded the city in 1551.
 The massive defensive stone walls of the fortifications rise above the town and were built by the Knights to protect the village communities from foraging corsairs attempting to take slaves and threatened invasion of Moslem forces fighting Christendom.

 Within its walls lies a fine 17th century baroque Cathedral designed by Lorenzo Gafà, the Maltese architect who also built the Cathedral of Mdina.
 It is said that it lies on the site where a Roman temple dedicated to Juno once stood.
-It is most famous for the remarkable trompe-l'œil painting on its ceiling, which depicts the interior of a dome that was never built.
+It is most famous for the trompe-l'œil painting on its ceiling, which depicts the interior of a dome that was never built.
+The Cathedral is built on one of the oldest religious sites in Gozo, if not the oldest, with evidence of some sort of temple dedicated to a goddess or female figure long before the Romans.

+The Cathedral houses a statue of the Assumption of Mary, donated to the Cathedral by the Leone Philharmonic Society (1863).
+The statue was originally bought by the band from Rome from the Fabbrica di Statue Religiose of Francesco Rosa in 1897, when the band had its first disagreement with its first 'daughter-band' the La Stella Philharmonic Society (1880), and the Leone Band took control of the feast of the Assumption of Mary, and the La Stella Band took control of the feast of St. George.
+The statue was then donated to the Cathedral on April 29, 1956 after many other disagreements between the bands.